aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 (Coleoptera:Scirtidae), and collectors (All Diptera:Chironomidae, Syrphidae,
 Psychodidae).
-All these species are prey for a  diverse predator assemblage dominated by at least three species of damselfly larvae (_Leptagrion_ spp., Odonata:Coenagrionidae), two species of Horse Fly larvae (Diptera:Tabanidae), and two species of leech (Arhynchobdellida).
+All these species are prey for a  diverse predator assemblage dominated by at least three species of damselfly larvae (_Leptagrion_ spp., Odonata:Coenagrionidae), two species of horsefly larvae (Diptera:Tabanidae), and two species of leech (Arhynchobdellida).
 A lower percentage of predator biomass was composed of Dytiscid larvae (Coleoptera), midge larvae (Diptera: Ceratopogonidae) and chironomid larvae (Diptera: Tanypodinae).

 ## Data collection